Guide to the Red Centre

-Whatever your budget you’ll love Ayers Rock Resort, which has accommodation from camp and campervan sites to five-star poolside rooms at Sails in the Desert, and glamping at Longitude 131, where you can see the sun rise and set over Uluru from your own luxury safari tent.
+Considered one of the best places to stay in the Red Centre, Ayers Rock Resort has accommodation ranging from camp and campervan sites to five-star poolside rooms at Sails in the Desert and glamping at Longitude 131, where you can see the sun rise and set over Uluru from your own luxury safari tent.
 Join one of the free cultural tours at the resort, star gaze with an astronomer and dine out in style under a canopy of stars at the famous Sounds of Silence outdoor buffet.

 Walk the rim at Kings Canyon